 Unfortunately, the school arithmetic (or olympiads organized by some private organizations) are mostly focused on the exact computation.
 This approach is counterproductive for the development of a young mind.
 It is prudent to keep the student away from these harmful practices.

 An alternative practice is to expose the student to “approximation” (example: is the sum of 31+243 larger than 300?)

 2. Stay close to vernacular literature

 Imagination plays a big role in mathematical science.
 Vernacular literature can be the greatest source of childhood imagination.
-Greater focus on a second language (like English in India or Spanish in U.S.) may be an impediment for the child’s mental development.
-Let your child read a lot of story books in vernacular literature.
+Greater focus on a second language (like English in India or Spanish in the U.S.) may be an impediment to the child’s mental development.
+Let your child read a lot of storybooks in vernacular literature.

 3. Be aware of dyscalculia

-It is not at all uncommon to have dyacalculia (remember jt is less of a disease and more of mental state so do not panic).
+It is not at all uncommon to have dyscalculia (remember jt is less of a disease and more of a mental state so do not panic).
 About 2 to 3% of any population has this state of mind in all countries.
-Unfortunately most schools are ill equipped to handle such situations.
+Unfortunately, most schools are ill-equipped to handle such situations.

 4. Not all mathematicians favor olympiads